hilallucky/atm-mysql/readme.md

     Or if you don't want to install docker for PC, please install mysql first and set default password 123123
 3. Open terminal in vscode
 4. Install all packages by run
-    `npm install -g`
+    `$ npm install -g`
-5. Create database MySql by running this command npx sequelize db:create
+5. Create database MySql by running this command
+    `$ npx sequelize db:create`
-5. Create tables by running this command npx sequelize db:migrate
+6. Create tables by running this command
+    `$ npx sequelize db:migrate`
-6. Create record in table transactiontype by run npx sequelize-cli db:seed:all
+7. Create record in table transactiontype by run
+    `$ npx sequelize-cli db:seed:all`
-7. run js by running this command node atm.js
+8. Run js by running this command
+    `$ npm run start`
+9. Choose 1 for login, 2 for register new account
-8. Insert username & password, if invalid the you may create new user with this application
+10. Insert username & password, if invalid the you may create new user with this application
-9. After create user/login than choose menu that you want to you use regarding case below
+11. After create user/login than choose menu that you want to you use regarding case below